miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed Romero's trunk refill and reduced zombie spawning frequency.
 Deleted extras at theatre and restored Larry's quest for Nosferatu.
 Restored Jeanette/Therese struggling scene and some Heather lines.
-Changed some weapon infos and fixed Giovanni mansion diving boards.
+Changed some weapon infos and fixed Giovanni Mansion diving boards.
 Made speech stop when Bruno enters and fixed some Giovanni guards.

 v3.0                                                    05.10.2006